KriperPlay/nGIF/README.md

 # Usage

 1. Run the Application:
-   After build, binary file will be in 'bin'
+   After build, binary file will be in root dir

 3. Add Images: